UWB-Adv-Data-Vis/Twitter-shiny/README.md

 ### Create two tabs for organizing the data.

-Clear the remaining text after your load data chunk so you have a blank space to add more.
+After your load data chunks, clear the remaining text, headers, and code chunks so you can have a blank space to add more.

 Add headers and subheaders as follows: